jessefarrell/WestMacropadWorkshop2025/firmware/readme.md

 ## 3.3 Test the "Button" Feature

 #### 3.3.1 Compile:
-- Run the following two commands.
+- Run the following command.
+- Reminder depending on where you put your keyboard you might not need the path `0_se_west`

   ```bash
   qmk compile -kb 0_se_west/<your_keyboard> -km default